Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

-Somali-Canadian writer Mohamed Abdulkarim Ali deconstructs the original meaning of the word “edgelands” across ten powerful tales, each exploring a facet of what it means to live life on the margins, in the city and beyond, and offering us a unique perspective on the way we live now.
+In Edgelands, Somali-Canadian writer Mohamed Abdulkarim Ali, author of Angry Queer Somali Boy, explores what it means to live life on the margins, in the city and beyond, and offers a unique perspective on the way we live now.

-On July 26, 2005, at the age of nineteen, Ali escaped an arranged marriage to a woman in northeastern Somalia whom he’d never met.
-Thus began his first of several periods of transience, in which the city of Toronto became both his refuge and his prison.
-Fleeing one set of unsavoury circumstances landed him in another.
-With no permanent address and only the shakiest understanding of self, Ali sought to find places both internal and external to him where he could belong.
+In Edgelands, Ali excavates these acute points of transience in his life to seek places, both internal and external, where he could belong.
 The library became a space through which his family’s history unfurled itself to him, forcing reckonings with his racialized body and the role it is coerced to play in North American society.
 Walks through the city’s fringe neighbourhoods prompted radical reimaginings of what the plaques and monuments dotting these streets truly memorialize.
 And Ali’s drug dependency, in all its glittering, insidious entrapments, served also to open doors into a world of freedom, beauty, and terror, of true queer expression as well as its unseen costs.